sunil-2000/coherenceBoost/README.md

 the table exactly from the notebook, each result shows that coherence boosting improves performance on LAMBADA significantly.
 This aligns with the findings from the paper.
 The results that I believe most closely follow the experimental set-up are computing accuracy of predicting the last sub-token with beam search (beam_width=5).
 I use a beam width of 5 because this is how OpenAI seems to have evaluated GPT2 (https://github.com/openai/gpt-2/issues/131).
 GPT2-small achieves an accuracy of 46.1% and the boosted GPT2-small achieves an accuracy of 60.4%; the paper achieved 47.66% and 66.70% respectively.
-Below are all the accuracies GPT2-small achieved under different accuracy criterions.
+The second table below contains all the accuracies that GPT2-small achieved under different accuracy criterions.

 |  GPT2  (124M)                                |   Results      | Paper Results |
 | ---                                    | ----           | ---           |